We keep children connected to community and country

 Children benefit from their heritage

 When children and young people are continually immersed in their culture, they develop a sense of pride and belonging.
-Here are some benefits for children who remain connected to their culture and community, regardless of their move into kinship care or foster care.
+Here are some benefits for children who remain connected to their culture and community, regardless of their move into kinship care.